 In contrast, when you vary the value of nontunable parameters, the linearization tools compile the model for each parameter grid point.
 This repeated compilation makes batch linearization slower.
 Parameters that specify the appearance or structure of a block, such as the number of inputs of a Sum block, are not tunable.
 Parameters that specify when a block is evaluated, such as a block's sample time or priority, as also not tunable.

-To take advantage of the efficiency of single model compilation, convert your nontunable parameters to tunable parameters.
-For example, suppose your model uses the Inline parameters option (see Inline parameters) to optimize the generated code's memory and processing requirements.
+To take advantage of the efficiency of single model compilation, convert nontunable parameters that you want to vary to tunable parameters.
+For example, suppose that your model uses the Inline parameters option (see Inline parameters) to optimize the memory and processing requirements of generated code.
 Before batch linearizing the model, clear this check box to make your model parameters tunable.
 Some parameters, such as block sample times, cannot be made tunable.

 Suppose that you are performing batch linearization by varying

 the values of tunable parameters and notice that the software is recompiling

 the model more than necessary.
 To improve efficiency, check how the

 is set for the linearization.
 To do so:

 At the command line, if you are using a linearization-options